iterative/dvc.org/content/docs/use-cases/data-registries.md

 ```

 DVC then modifies the corresponding DVC-file to reflect the changes in the data,
-and this will be noticed by Git:
+and this will be picked up by Git:

 ```dvc
 $ git status